Skip to Content

 With fall coming in with full force, we know you will be looking for dry ice cocktails for parties!
 Here’s a Scotch Halloween Cocktail to get you started!

-When the weather starts to turn cool and the leaves start to turn beautiful colors around our neck of the woods, that means apples!
+When the weather starts to turn cool and the leaves turn beautiful colors in our neck of the woods, that means apples!
 When it gets to be fall here in Nebraska, lots of families plan trips to the local orchards to pick apples, experience a hay rack ride and sip on fresh apple cider.
 While all that fun fall festivities are taking place, it also means that there is another fall favorite starting up, Halloween!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.